 • • •

 4. Continuing the westward expansion, the wide-open (read: seized by violence) lands proved wonderful grazing for cattle.
 Also for sheep.
 That was a problem: cattle are picky eaters, so their grazing generally did not leave a large ecological footprint.
-Ovines, on the other hand, are completely indiscriminate, and eat the land right down to the dirt, leaving behind polluted waters and ungrazeable land.
+Ovines on the other hand are completely indiscriminate, and eat the land right down to the dirt, leaving behind polluted waters and ungrazeable land.
 Combine cattle herders’ hatred of sheep herders with frontier justice and you get the Sheepshooters’ War.
-Which is as horrible as it sounds: cattlemen formed posses, kidnapped shepherds, then slaughtered all the sheep they could lay their hands on (with gun, club, or by running them off a cliff).
+Which is as horrible as it sounds: cattlemen formed posses, kidnapped shepherds, then slaughtered all the sheep they could lay their hands on, by gun, club, or being run off a cliff.
 More than 10,000 sheep were killed in the last decade of the 19th century in Oregon alone; the “war” finally abated when the government set up grazing land allotments.

 The sheep-shooting war was just one entry in the larger “range wars,” which usually pitted cattle barons against one another for control of grazing lands.
 I really don’t care about cattle ranchers fighting over stolen land, but I mentioned it because I think “Cattle Baron” would be a great name for a steak restaurant, but it turns out it’s already a small Texas and New Mexico chain.